Learn to Play Didgeridoo with Charlie McMahon - Short Courses Sydney

 Intended audience

 This course is designed for individuals who have an interest in learning about the didgeridoo and its significance in Indigenous Australian culture, as well as those who wish to develop their skills in playing this unique musical instrument.
-The ideal participants for this course could include:

 Course tutors